 Starting in France, hence the name, it is the most popular route (more than 60% of all pilgrims choose it).
 And yet, it maintains all its charms as corroborated by the many pilgrims who repeat the journey.

-Arrival and accomodation including welcome cocktail.Free time for discovering the medieval town on your own visiting the Magdalena
+Arrival (on your own) and accomodation .Free time for discovering the medieval town on your own visiting the Magdalena

 Monastery, the Royal Street… or just sitting and enjoying a drink by the Sarria River